janarbo/meal-ting-pot/journals/ted_hwang.md

 Additionally, for tables that had references to another table, we created queries in beekeeper to join tables together.
 Tomorrow, we plan on pairing up to finalize our backend endpoints.

 #### (Tuesday) 4/4/2023
+We ended up working individually to work on our backend endpoints.
+I completed the create, update, and delete endpoint for the cart_item table.
+Additionally, I created a get endpoint for shopping cart to include the cart_item table and menu_item table.
+I had trouble figuring out how to join the tables together but eventually got the output I wanted in beekeeper studio.

 #### (Wednesday) 4/5/2023